Placements and internships

 How placements work

-On a placement, you work for a company or organisation, during your degree, for a set amount of time.
-You'll be a paid employee during your time with the company.
+A placement means you work for a company or organisation for a set amount of time (40 - 52 weeks) during your degree.
+You'll be a paid employee at the company or organisation during your time with them.

-- help sessions with the Sussex Placements Team.
+- support sessions and drop-ins with the Placements team and Placements Connectors

-You can also get support from a placement tutor in your department, during your placement year.
+While you're on placement, you will also get support from a placement tutor in your school or department.

 How to apply